Immiscible two-phase flow in porous media: a statistical mechanics approach

 The answer to the question posed in the title of this section is ``yes."
 In fact, for any extensive variable, i.e., {\it additive\/} variable for two-component mixtures, there will be a corresponding co-``something" function.\footnote{Note that the capillary pressure (\ref{eq2}) and the generalized Darcy equations (\ref{eq3}) and (\ref{eq4}) split an {\it intensive\/} variable, the pressure, into two, $p\to (p_w,p_n)$.
 This is problematic, and the capillary pressure function is indeed problematic, both to measure and to handle.}

 Olsen et al.\ \cite{olsen2025new} studied the intrinsic volumes of fluid mixtures using molecular dynamics.
 It is well known that mixing a volume $V_1$ of water with a volume $V_2$ of ethanol produces a total volume $V<V_1+V_2$.
-If there is $N_1$ mols of species 1 and $N_2$ mols of species 2, the total number of mols are $N=N_1+N_2$.
+If there is $N_1$ mol of species 1 and $N_2$ mol of species 2, the total number of mol are $N=N_1+N_2$.
 The mol fractions are defined as $x_1=N_1/N$ and $x_2=N_2/N$, so that

 and the partial molar volumes are

 where $\nu=V/N$, and we have that

 We may also define {\it intrinsic molar volumes\/}